 Replacing Pipes Is Necessary with All Plumbing Systems

-- Leakages: A small leakage can indicate a serious problem and that you may need to consider replacing pipes.
+Leaks: A small leak can indicate a serious problem and you may need to consider replacing pipes.
 Possibly, the pipes may be as old as the house itself and they may be rusting already.
-If there’s accumulation of mold or mildew on your bathroom wall or somewhere else in your house, it shows that your pipe is leaking.
+If there’s an accumulation of mold or mildew on your bathroom wall or somewhere else in your house, it shows that your pipe is leaking.
 It is very common for mold to grow in a moist environment, and a leaking pipe makes provision for that condition.
-This usually occur when the leakage occurs in a pipe that is buried under a floor or behind a wall.
+This usually occurs when the leakage occurs in a pipe that is buried under a floor or behind a wall.
 Well, it may not be a serious situation if you spot some mildew in your shower.
 However, seeing it anywhere in your house shows that there’s a serious problem.
 It is very easy to detect mold and mildew through their musty smell.
-If you can still perceive this smell after scrubbing your home, then you should know that there’s a leakage somewhere.
+If you can still perceive this smell after scrubbing your home, then you should know that there’s a leak somewhere.

-- Tube Rusting: When your pipe tubing is dimpling or flaking, it means the pipe is rusting and it need to be replaced.
+Tube Rusting: When your pipe tubing is dimpling or flaking, it means the pipe is rusting and it is time for replacing the pipes.
 Moreover, if your water is acidic, it can lead to corrosion of the pipes which would probably lead to a leak or pipe burst.
-In addition, a copper pipe that is idle for a very long time can corrode and water may react with the flux that connect the pipes.
+In addition, a copper pipe that is idle for a very long time can corrode and water may react with the flux that connects the pipes.

-- Stains: In some cases, you can see stains or discoloration on the walls of your house.
+Stains: In some cases, you can see stains or discoloration on the walls of your house.
 This is also an indication that something is wrong with your piping system.
-For instance, if you look at the ceiling of a room that is directly under a second floor bathroom and you see some stains, them it shows that there is a leakage somewhere.
-If the ceiling seems to be unstained, then check the nearby walls for any stain.
+For instance, if you look at the ceiling of a room that is directly under a second-floor bathroom and you see some stains, it shows that there is a leakage somewhere.
+If the ceiling seems to be unstained, then check the nearby walls for any stains.
 If there’s any, it shows that the leak is farther down a pipe.
 You should also check the wall of your bathroom for any signs of stain or warp.
 It may be that the wall has become moist and is bubbling already.
-In such case, the wall will start warping first, and then break apart.
+In such a case, the wall will start warping first and then break apart.
 You may require the assistance of a professional plumber and a contractor to come and fix the problem.

 There are many ways you can know if your pipes have worn out or not.
-Only few has been listed above.
-If you want to have a safe and secure home but you don’t have the time and the resources to check the piping system yourself, you can call a professional plumber to come help you with the inspection and maintenance.
+Only a few have been listed above.
+If you want to have a safe and secure home but you don’t have the time and the resources to check the piping system yourself, you can call a professional plumber to come to help you with the inspection, maintenance, and replacement of pipes.